 extending the kitchen into the landscape

 A central goal of the project was to strengthen the relationship between the interior kitchen and the outdoor living spaces.
 A dedicated preparation area extends that connection, creating a functional workspace that supports both everyday cooking and entertaining.
+Positioned just beyond the house, this zone helps the landscape feel more closely tied to daily routines, allowing movement between inside and out to feel natural and efficient.
+In a compact urban property, that continuity is especially important, helping each square foot work harder without feeling crowded.

 see the transformation